itsDigvijaysing/What-I-Learned/Salesforce/Admin/SF Admin Notes.md

 > Unmanaged - Not Supported or Upgraded - Customisable

 Always Install app in Sandbox First before in Production Org.

+## Data Importing & Exporting:

+- For Import - Data Loader(external exe file software)(For Large Data 5 Million record)(support Repetitive & complex operations) / Data Import Wizard (Only limited Objects are present)(Present Inside Salesforce Org)(only up to 50K record)
+- Data Loader -  After mapping the data & start for data import at the end we will receive two file success file (contain record which are imported) & Error file(records which are not imported with the reason) (validation rule also act here if validation rule is true then it will generate error & data will not get imported in salesforce org)(We can also update & upsert & delete our record from data loader, need ID for doing this operations )
+- Data Loader - Export -> Export only Current Available / Visible records & ExportAll -> Export Current, archive, recycle bin records (all records)
+- For Export - Data Loader(external exe file software) / Exporting data via reports(present inside Salesforce Org)
+- Data Export Wizard -> We can schedule the data export for weekly and monthly basis (the time, start date & end date can be specified)

 ## Data & Analysis: